 At Price Benowitz, Mr. Munter has created a new qui tam practice by advising lawyers, in particular, employment law specialists, on the procedures required to handle False Claims Act cases and by helping those attorneys determine if their clients can pursue whistleblower rewards in addition to employment law or retaliation cases.
 Prior to working at Price Benowitz, Mr. Munter built one of the leading national False Claims Act practices working for Kohn, Kohn & Colapinto, LLP.
 He helped expand the use of whistleblower reward laws to fight fraud beyond the traditional application in healthcare, to pursue claims against financial institutions.
 He obtained major settlements for mortgage and financial fraud claims from an international banking institution as well as against defense contractors and health care providers.

-Mr. Munter is a member of the National Employment Lawyers Association (NELA), and the Metropolitan Washington Employment Lawyers Association (MWELA) and Taxpayers Against Fraud.
-Mr. Munter is licensed to practice law in Washington, DC and Massachusetts as well as the Federal District Court of the District of Columbia, The Federal District of Massachusetts, and the Fourth Circuit Court of Appeals.
+Mr. Munter is a member of and the Metropolitan Washington Employment Lawyers Association (MWELA), the National Employment Lawyers Association (NELA), and Taxpayers Against Fraud (TAF).
+Mr. Munter is licensed to practice law in Washington, DC and Massachusetts as well as the Federal District Court of the District of Columbia, The Federal District of Massachusetts, The Federal District of Colorado and the Fourth Circuit Court of Appeals.